mauroalberti/geoSurfDEM/README.md

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_lateral.png)

+###Results

 At the end, what is the result of the geoSurfDEM application?
 We see it displayed in Paraview, importing the resulting csv file.

-![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_lateral.png)

 The results are symbolized by blue dots.
 You see them following the visual intersection between the plane with dip direction 135° and dip angle 35° and the DEM.

+![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_lateral.png)

 Always in Paraview we see, for a few records, that the corresponding point attitudes calculated by geoSurfDEM are correct: 135°/35° for each point.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_table.png)

-##Sources
+###Sources

 The code repository of geoSurfDEM is at: